learn-co-students/git-merge-conflicts-prework/README.md

 2. Switch to the master branch
 3. Merge Doc's branch into the master branch, then merge Marty's branch in
 4. Fix the merge conflict
-5. Delete Doc and Marty's branchs on your computer
+5. Delete Doc and Marty's branches on your computer
 6. Push up your work and submit a pull request

 ### Step 1: Make sure you have both branches